gnn-tracking/.github/profile/README.md

 * we do not observe a continuous trajectory but instead only around five points ("hits") along the way in different detector layers.

 The task can be described as a combinatorically very challenging "connect-the-dots" problem, essentially turning a cloud of points (hits) in 3D space into a set of O(1000) trajectories.
-Expressed differently, each hit (containing not much more than the x/y/z coordinate) must be assigned to the particle/track it belongs to.
+Expressed differently, we must identify which hits belong to the same particle.

 Unlike traditional tracking algorithms that are built around [Kalman filters][kalman], this project uses [graph neural networks][gnn-wiki] for significant increases in speed.